Primoris Services Corporation research snapshot

 Business essence

 Primoris provides specialty construction, maintenance, and engineering services to utility, energy, renewable, and infrastructure end markets.
-Customers -- mainly regulated utilities, energy companies, and government agencies -- pay Primoris to build and maintain natural gas pipelines, electric transmission, solar farms, petrochemical facilities, and water infrastructure.
-The business is project-driven and repeat contracts from regulated utility customers provide some revenue visibility.
+Customers, mainly regulated utilities, energy companies, and independent power developers, pay Primoris to build and maintain natural gas distribution, electric transmission, solar and energy storage, renewable fuels, and petrochemical facilities.
+The business is project-driven and recurring utility contracts provide some revenue visibility.

 Moat and competitive advantage

-The strongest competitive advantages are long-standing customer relationships spanning decades, safety and quality qualifications, self-perform capabilities across multiple trades, and geographic density in key markets.
-The moat is narrow: customers can hire other contractors, switching costs are moderate, and pricing power is limited by competitive bidding.
+The strongest advantages are long customer relationships, safety and quality qualifications, self-perform capability across multiple trades, and geographic density.
+The moat is narrow: customers can hire other contractors, switching costs are moderate, and competitive bidding limits pricing power.
 Scale helps but does not create a wide moat.

 Munger risk inversion